RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Method

 \section{Method}

 An overview of the RAGDiffusion is presented in~\cref{fig: framework}.
 The backbone of RAGDiffusion employs the SDXL~\cite{rombach2022ldm}, with the preliminary detailed in Appendix.
 Given an in-the-wild clothing image $x_{itw} \in \mathbb{R}^{H\times W\times 3}$, RAGDiffusion is aimed to generate an authentic standard flat lay in-shop garment image $x_{std}$.
 A dual tower StructureNet extracts latent structure embeddings by contrastive learning as detailed in \cref{sec: emb}, and SLLE retrieves and fuses structure embeddings and landmarks as in \cref{sec: SLLE}.
-Three-level alignment generation involves Embedding Prompt Adapter, ReferenceNet, and PGEA for structure, pattern, and decoding faithfulness described in ~\cref{sec: omni}.
+Coarse-to-fine alignment generation involves ReferenceNet,and PGEA for pattern, and decoding faithfulness described in ~\cref{sec: omni}.